Saraakallio

 Summary of Examples

-We have seen four examples, from diverse and widely separated cultures, of human and other-than-human beings implicated with one another in the creation and/or performance of epic stories, made possible by the fluid natures of personhood and agency in the animist lifeworld.
+We have seen four examples, from diverse and widely separated cultures, of human and other-than-human beings implicated with one another in the creation and/or performance of epic stories.
+This was made possible by the fluid natures of personhood and agency in the animist lifeworld.

 While each animate epic story must be viewed against the backdrop of the rich and unique cultural tradition in which it is embedded, at the same time I suggest there are important similarities across the four examples.
 The similarities are not in cultural particulars, but rather based in their ontological characteristics.
 Specifically, in each, an epic story is sung or chanted, with human and other-than-human persons collaborating in its composition and/or performance, in which beings and events are actualised, as audiences take part, and in performance becomes an animate person in their own right.